sakuga-software/alzgo/README.md

 # Alzgo Menu

 This project is a React-based menu component for the Alzgo application.
-It includes both desktop and mobile navigation components, utilizing Vite for the build process and Tailwind CSS for styling.
+It includes multiple modules that are deployed and used on the alzgo.fr website, utilizing Vite for the build process and Tailwind CSS for styling.

 ## Project Structure

 - `src/`: Contains the source code for the project.
-  - `components/`: React components for the menu.
+  - `modules/`: React modules for different web islands.
   - `utils/`: Utility functions used across the project.
-  - `assets/`: Static assets like images.
+  - `index.css`: Global CSS file.
+  - `types.ts`: TypeScript type definitions.
 - `public/`: Static files that are served directly.
+  - `assets/`: SVG assets for various menu icons.
+  - `icons/`: PNG icons for navigation.
+- `pages/`: HTML mockups that are used in development.
 - `vite.config.ts`: Vite configuration file.
-- `.env`: Environment variables.
+- `tsconfig.json`: TypeScript configuration file.
+- `eslint.config.js`: ESLint configuration file.
+- `vercel.json`: Vercel deployment configuration.

 ## Scripts